Man Up | Ep. 138 • September 13, 2016

 But that’s our test ground for when I eventually will release it as an online course.
 But I have now been teaching snippets of it in my latest courses on 10 Weeks to Freedom and in Invincible, there’s a whole module on that on masculine energy.
 And there are multiple weeks on it in 10 Weeks to Freedom: Masculine Freedom.
 So, there are different ways of exploring that.
 But one of the easiest ones that you can implement right away, right now, just for this video – I’ll just talk about that one thing – is presence: being fully there, fully present with your woman and feeling what’s going on in the moment and boring right into her mentally and emotionally.

 So being there – not thinking other second-order thoughts.
 Like, a lot of guys, they have doubt and they allow those doubts to arise while they’re having a conversation.
 So, if you’re looking at the camera and you’re looking at me, and as you’re talking to me, I’m thinking other shit like, “Uh, what should I say?”
 Or like, “Hmm, does she like me now or am I doing this right?”
-You can feel that energy go away when I’m there with you, and I’m fully feeling you, and I’m feeling what you’re feeling, and I’m trying to get inside you, to feel what you feel, and to think what to think; and to really understand what you’re feeling.
+You can feel that energy go away when I’m there with you, and I’m fully feeling you, and I’m feeling what you’re feeling, and I’m trying to get inside you, to feel what you feel, and to think what you think; and to really understand what you’re feeling.
 Not just what you’re saying, but what you’re feeling.
 That’s a deep type of presence that’s hard to do if you’re not used to doing it, and something you can train.

 It’s something that you have to train, actually, and that will help you in maintaining facing your fears.
 Because a lot of guys, the reason they’re not present is because of fear, is because of doubts, because of insecurities, because of the lack of confidence.
 So, there are so many things to talk about in terms of polarity.
 But the reason why this is happening, my friend, if I can call you friend here – I don’t like when people casually call people friends, but Nathan, it’s because she, like most people, have bought into the lies and myth of Hollywood and Disney.
 Is there anything you can do about it?
 Not really.
 I mean, you basically will have to tell her that there’s no tooth fairy.